-As well as writing on the beach, about the sea, by the harbour, after a day on the water...etc.
-I also love reading inspiring content by other authors who have been drawn to the blue.
+As well as writing about Blue Health and nature connection I also love reading inspiring content by other authors who have been drawn to the blue.
 Here are a few of my favourite nature-connected water and wellbeing reads:

 50 Things to Do by The Sea by Dr Easkey Britton